 The Nurse Anesthesia Program educates registered nurses with critical care experience to the advanced practice specialty of anesthesia.
-The program provides nurse anesthesia students with a solid foundation in scientific knowledge, clinical skills, and accountability.
+The program provides nurse anesthesia students with a solid foundation in scientific knowledge, clinical skills, and professional accountability.
 Students develop the knowledge and skills to deliver safe anesthesia care using sound clinical judgment to diverse patients across the lifespan.

 Goals of the Nurse Anesthesia Program: